mafzaldev/my-unsplash-client/README.md

 - User story: I can search for photos by label
 - User story: When I hover a photo, I can see a label and a delete button
 - User story: I can delete images
-- User story (optional): When I delete an image, I can enter my password

 ## How To Use